 Egypt has one of the highest rates of obesity in the world and citizens are increasingly turning to surgery to help shed the pounds.
 But, there are many of those who fear of going under the knife, which is where Dr. Hany Shehab comes in.

 Shehab, who also holds the position of Associate Professor of Gastroenterology at Cairo University, just gave a new meaning to the term weight loss with this new procedure.
 Introducing the Endoscopic Gastric Sleeve (ESG), a minimally-invasive non-surgical procedure that reduces the size of the stomach without having to worry about scars.
+If you’ve done any kind of research for surgery of this nature before, you’ll know just how great of an impact it can have on people.

 The simple procedure goes as follow: you’re first placed under anesthesia, to which an endoscopic camera is inserted through your mouth and down your stomach.
 The sutures are then positioned in a specific pattern from the antrum (bottom of the stomach) to the fundus (top of the stomach).
 That’s literally it.
 Oh, and you get to go home on the same day.